 |

-Larger, ornate, multiple arms with several bulbs; often feature crystals or intricate metalwork.
+Larger, ornate fixtures with multiple arms often feature crystals or intricate metalwork

 |

-Smaller, simpler design with usually a single bulb; can be minimalist, modern, industrial, or rustic; blends subtly into decor and offers versatility.
+Smaller, simpler design with single bulb; minimalist, modern, industrial, or rustic styles blend subtly into the décor

 |